victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 "If you would like to schedule regular, recurring sessions at the same day/time each week, just let me know by REPLY ALL and we can work it out.
 This is particularly useful if you have a strict schedule so you won't have to compete for time on my calendar.<br><br>" +
 "<strong>CC Central Support on all email by always using REPLY ALL.</strong><br><br>" + "Sincerely,<br><!--ENTER YOUR NAME-->";

+// ENTER THE SPECIFIC COURSE (DV, FSF, etc.) FOR THE SUBJECT LINE

   var subject = "Coding Boot Camp - Tutorial Available";